-While you might think that the only reason to get your eyes tested is to check whether you need glasses or not, your optician is actually looking for a whole lot of different things.
+While you might think that the only reason to have an eye test is to check whether you need glasses or not, your optician is actually looking for a whole lot of different things.
 “The back of the eyes can show early signs of health conditions long before symptoms appear,” explains Dr Josie Forte from Specsavers in Plymouth.
 “We can look for common eye problems like glaucoma or cataracts.
-But the eye can also show up changes associated with diabetes and high blood pressure.”
+The eye can also show up changes associated with diabetes and high blood pressure.”

 How often should I go for an eye test?

-Ideally you should have your eyes checked once every two years (every 12 months for children), but if you have a family history of conditions such as glaucoma, then your optician might ask to see you more often.
+Ideally, you should have an eye test once every two years (every 12 months for children).
+If you have a family history of conditions such as glaucoma however, your optician might ask to see you more often.

 What should I do if I notice a change in my sight?

 If you experience a problem with your sight between appointments, it’s important to see your optician sooner.
 “The problems we’re really concerned about are sudden changes in your vision and/or the appearance of lots of black dots (called floaters) in your eyes or bright flashes.
 These can signify a problem called retinal detachment, which needs to be treated quickly,” says Dr Forte.